Mackmiller/Arduino-Final-Project/readme.md

 The repository for my final project for my Physical Computing class while an undergrad at the University of Miami.

-The project creates a flashing LED screen that lights up in time with the rhythmic groove of the Beatles' "Here Comes the Sun".
+The project creates a flashing LED screen that lights up in time with the rhythmic groove of the Beatles' "Here Comes the Sun", seen [here](https://vimeo.com/243977097).

 It won Best in Show at the 2017 Interactive Media Showcase at the University of Miami.